Therapy Dog Training Free Online Course

 I’ve done more than 500 pet therapy visits in a wide variety of venues, including the VA Hospital, libraries, nursing homes, assisted living facilities, health and rehab centers, memory care units, special needs classrooms, high schools, universities and colleges, and even an addiction support group.

 So, I have a lot of experience in the pet therapy world!
+And, that’s why I wanted to create an online course to help others understand what goes into therapy dog training.

-This course will help you understand:
+This therapy dog training course will help you understand:

 - What a Therapy Dog is, and does